yodobrin/disclosure/README.md

 #### Optional Assets
 Azure Front Door see [documentation](https://docs.microsoft.com/en-us/azure/frontdoor/quickstart-create-front-door)

+APIM & APG - please see [blog-post](https://medium.com/azure-architects/azure-api-management-and-application-gateway-integration-a31fde80f3db) for more information on how the integration between the two products can increase your control over the exposed APIs.

 ## External References
 [Azure functions.
 Limiting throughput and scalability of a serverless app](https://medium.com/microsoftazure/azure-functions-limiting-throughput-and-scalability-of-a-serverless-app-5b1c381491e3)